-Lists are typically provided to the inspector of the who, what and when of safety sensitive employees; and it’s a great way to provide them the concentrated information they need.
-Furthermore, lists are often easy to follow which makes it easier on your inspector, but on the other hand, what those lists don’t include are the details.
+Lists are typically provided to the inspector of the who, what and when of safety sensitive employees; and it is a great way to provide them the concentrated information they need.
+Lists are also easy to follow, which makes it easier on your inspector.
+What those lists don’t include, however, are the details.

-In addition to providing your inspector various lists, be prepared to provide the documentation that supports each and every one of your safety sensitive employees.
+In addition to providing your inspector various lists, be prepared to provide the documentation that supports each and every single safety sensitive employee.
 For example, have a packet for each employee that has:

 - Personnel action form, payroll record, or other documentation indicating the effective date of hire or transfer